SPANISH FOR CHILDREN

 Isaías Isabel is one of José Manuel Mateo’s pseudonyms.
 He holds Doctorate degree of Applied Linguistics from The National Autonomous University of Mexico.
 He is the author of various children’s books and other literature.
 He has won many awards for different essays and traditional Mexican lyric poems.

 Initiating the bilingual learning process for your child can seem like an overwhelming task, however, bilingual books are a really great resource to get started.
+There are websites that sell a lot of really good bilingual books that are even digital!
+Such as Booklingual.
+Or some more suggestions at Bilingualmarketplace.
 Reading books in the target language allows for acquisition of new grammar structures and vocabulary.
 The books recommended in this article are assured to entertain and grab your little one’s attention.
 Reading in Spanish for kids, is a wonderful way to begin the path to bilingualism.